 As a career advisor to student nutritionists and new graduates, I have been featured in articles on Big Picture (Wellcome Trust), the Meat and Education programme and British Council’s Study in the UK Guide.
 I also hold advisory roles for Taste Education and the World Gastronomy Institute.

-Alongside my professional practice, I am also a part-time PhD researcher at the Institute for Global Health at the University College London, studying the self-care and food practices of mothers in Zhejiang, China.
+Alongside my professional practice, I am also a part-time PhD researcher at the Institute for Global Health at the University College London, studying the self-care and postpartum food practices of mothers, their families and caregivers in Chinese society.

-I enjoy cooking and spending time with friends and family.
+I enjoy cooking and eating with friends and family.

 – Registered Nutritionist (Public Health), UKVRN